UmritSneha/EmpathBot/README.md

 ```commandline
 python app.py
 ```
-4. Load the local host address into a web browser
+4. Copy the local host address into a web browser.
+This will load the start screen of the system.
 ```commandline
 http://127.0.0.1:5000/
 ```